 Indicate its ephemeral public key in the Diffie-Hellman Parameter element of the second Authentication frame.

+Include a Nonce element in the second Authentication frame to indicate ANonce.

+If a PMKSA is identified, use PMKSA caching and before sending the second Authentication frame, an authentication responder shall:

+Derive PTK with the identified PMKSA and DHss as defined in 12.7.1.3 (Pairwise key hierarchy).

+Irretrievably delete the shared secret, DHss, upon completion of PTK generation.

-Include a Nonce element in the second Authentication frame to indicate ANonce.Otherwise, an authentication responder shall not include a Diffie-Hellman Parameter element or a Nonce element or an RSNE in the second Authentication frame for IEEE(#Ed) 802.1X authentication.
+Otherwise, an authentication responder shall not include a Diffie-Hellman Parameter element or a Nonce element or an RSNE in the second Authentication frame for IEEE(#Ed) 802.1X authentication.

 After receiving the second Authentication frame with the status code set to SUCCESS, an authentication originator shall: